 Standing on a rock, I was casting to a seam in one of these large holes.
 Watching the drift, a large bow came up and nosed my caddis, one of the more frustrating things about trout.
 I made a few more casts

 After releasing, we continued to move upstream, picking up 10" browns and bows with surprising regularity.
 I was having a great time despite the drizzle that was soaking me to the bone.
 Why I left the Gore-Tex at home I have no idea.
 Despite the rain, I continued fishing, because.... well, it was on!
 Coming to the next hole, I had a feeling that something big was living in there.
 It was one of those holes that just looks fishy as all get out, and it had a deep trough with a mild current running through it.
-On my third cast, my caddis stop
+On my third cast, my caddis stopped i

 F